malakdaoui/Python-s-schedule-Module/README.md

 import time  # Needed to keep the program running

 ## Simple Working schedule Example

-'''
-# Define a simple task
+'# Define a simple task'
 def greet():
     print("Hello!
 Task is running.")

-# Schedule the task every 5 seconds
+'# Schedule the task every 5 seconds' schedule.every(5).seconds.do(greet)
-schedule.every(5).seconds.do(greet)

-# Keep checking for scheduled tasks
+'# Keep checking for scheduled tasks' while True:
-while True:
-    schedule.run_pending()  # Run any task that is due time.sleep(1)           # Pause for 1 second to avoid high CPU usage '''
+    schedule.run_pending()  '# Run any task that is due' time.sleep(1)           '# Pause for 1 second to avoid high CPU usage'